codebyesther/methylation-pipeline/README.md

 ## 🔧 What It Does

+## 🧬 Locus-Level (CpG Island / Gene) Analysis

+This workflow focuses on specific genomic loci such as CpG islands or genes.

-### ✅ Step 1: Filter Methylation Files by Patient ID
+### Step 1: Filter Methylation Files by Patient ID
-- Loads a patient ID Excel file and multiple methylation Excel files.
-- Filters each methylation dataset to include only the columns matching specified patient IDs.
-- Saves the filtered outputs to new Excel files for downstream analysis.
+- Applies to all methylation Excel files and a patient ID list.
+- Filters for samples of interest before any region-level analysis.

+### Step 3 (Coming Soon): Visualize Methylation by Region
+- Generate plots per CpG island, gene, or genomic region.
+- Includes heatmaps, line plots, and longitudinal summaries.

+## 🌐 Global-Level (Patient / Timepoint) Analysis

+This workflow focuses on overall methylation trends per patient or treatment condition.

+### Step 1: Filter Methylation Files by Patient ID
+- Same as above; prepare filtered sample files by ID.

-### 🔁 Step 2 (Optional): Merge Filtered Files from Multiple EMseq Runs
+### Step 2 (Optional): Merge Filtered Files from Multiple EMseq Runs
-This step is optional for both global and CGI-level methylation analysis.

-Use it when you have separate filtered Excel files from **multiple EMseq runs** and want to combine them into a single file for unified downstream analysis.

-- Merges filtered `.xlsx` files from the `output/` directory
-- Produces a single combined file: `merged_output.xlsx`
-- Useful when samples were processed across different EMseq runs
+- Required only if you have multiple `.xlsx` outputs from different EMseq batches.
+- Produces one merged file for unified analysis.

-### 📊 Step 3: Visualize Methylation Data *(coming soon)*
+### Step 3 (Coming Soon): Visualize Global Methylation Trends
-- Plot longitudinal methylation trends by treatment timepoint.
-- Generate chromosome-level summaries and CpG island heatmaps.
-- Identify genes with significant methylation changes.

----
+- Barplots and bubble plots per timepoint or patient.
+- Includes summaries across chromosomes or treatment stages.

 ## 📁 Input File Requirements